-The real sadness is that we have lost consciousness of our true nature in which there is peace even in the midst of pain, misfortune and iniquity.
-This loss of true awareness is the real cause of emotional suffering, which in turn makes physical suffering harder to endure.
+It is not necessarily sad that we suffer, that we experience pain, disease or death, which are an inherent part of life.
+The real sadness is that we have lost consciousness of our true nature in which we can find enduring peace even in the midst of pain, misfortune or iniquity.
+This loss of Self-awareness is the real cause of emotional suffering, which in turn makes physical suffering harder to endure.

-Our human creaturely drama is no more real than any other drama or show.
-Our personal identities are little more than masks from the standpoint of eternity.
-Our joys and sorrows are not different from those of dream creatures.
+Our human creaturely drama is ultimately transient and will pass away with the inevitable movement of time.
+Our personal and social identities are short term masks from the standpoint of eternity.
+Our joys and sorrows are not ultimately different from those of dream creatures.
 We must recognize our insignificance and no longer be taken in by appearances.
-It is the separate self, caught in its self-projected drama of gain and loss, from which we need release, which is the basis of ignorance (avidya) abdb spiritual (adhyatmik) suffering.
+It is the separate self or ego, caught in its self-projected drama of gain and loss, from which we need release, which is the basis of ignorance (avidya) abdb spiritual (adhyatmik) suffering.